Community Food Security Program

 The Local Food Purchasing Assistance Program has operated in Utah since Spring of 2022.
 This program is supported by USDA funding to support local and socially disadvantaged food producers through building and expanding economic opportunities.The program does this by establishing and broadening partnerships with local producers and local food networks to ensure distribution of fresh and nutritious foods in underserved communities.

-In the first year of operation, the program has seen 181,148 lbs of food purchased from local, disadvantaged farmers and distributed to food insecure Utahns.
-This food has been distributed to an estimated 60,000 food insecure individuals at 598 food distribution events across the Salt Lake Valley, Moab area and Ogden area.
+Over the past three years, the program has seen 439,557 pounds of food purchased from local, disadvantaged farmers and distributed to food insecure Utahns.
+This food has been distributed to an estimated 234,141 food insecure individuals at 1,720 food distribution events across 8 counties, including Emery, Grand, Salt Lake, San Juan, Summit, Utah, Wasatch, and Weber counties.

 Meet our Team